Are Full-Face Motorcycle Helmets Safer? The Brutal Truth About the 4 Types of Helmets

 As a participant in the Amazon Associates and other programs, agvsport.com may earn a commission from qualifying purchases.
 LEARN MORE.

-Although there are a whole host of motorcycle helmet styles to choose from, of motorcycle helmets fall into one of three broad categories: full-face motorcycle helmets also known as full coverage or integral helmets, three-quarter helmets also known as Jet helmets, or half helmets.
+Although there is a wide variety of motorcycle helmet styles to choose from, they generally fall into one of three broad categories: full-face motorcycle helmets, also known as full coverage or integral helmets; three-quarter helmets, also known as jet helmets; or half helmets.

-Diehard fans in each of these groups will argue for a long time; their choice of helmet is safer, no doubt backing up their choice with a list of reasons.
-However, taking a step back and approaching the question from a purely logical and neutral standpoint, you would have to think full-face helmets cover the largest area.
+Diehard fans in each of these groups will passionately argue that their choice of helmet is the safest, often supporting their claims with a list of reasons.
+However, stepping back and approaching the question from a purely logical and neutral standpoint, one might consider that full-face helmets cover the largest area.

-Therefore, they must be the safest choice, or are they?
-Are full-face motorcycle helmets safer?
-Are full coverage integral helmets capable of reducing the risk of head injury?
+Therefore, it could be assumed they are the safest choice, but is that true?
+Are full-face motorcycle helmets truly safer?
+Can full-coverage integral helmets effectively reduce the risk of head injury?

-Full-face motorcycle helmets are 45.3% safer than the other motorcycle helmets currently available.
-They provide the most extensive coverage of the head and therefore offer the most protection.
-They are the only style helmet that protects the chin and jaw while also providing complete facial protection.
+Full-face motorcycle helmets are 45.3% safer than other available motorcycle helmets.
+They offer the most extensive coverage of the head, including the chin and jaw, providing complete facial protection.

-Unfortunately, the world is seldom black and white, and this is one such instance where there is a range of variables that influence the safety and performance of full-face motorcycle helmets.
+Unfortunately, the world is seldom black and white, and this is one such instance where a range of variables influences the safety and performance of full-face motorcycle helmets.

 Logic and neutrality are fine in theory, but the real world brings challenges of its own that create issues regarding safety for the full-face helmet.
-While it is important to be aware of these challenges, they are less serious than the increased risk of a traumatic head injury that is known to be associated with half and three-quarter helmets.
+While it’s important to be aware of these challenges, they are less serious than the increased risk of a traumatic head injury associated with half and three-quarter helmets.

 Reasons Full-Face Helmets Are Safer